Cheap Flights from Amsterdam to Athens, Starting at 29 EUR

 Best Time to Fly from Amsterdam to Athens

-Pick the right month and you fly for the price of a couple of cocktails.
+Pick the right month and you fly for the price of a couple of coffees.
 Pick the wrong week and you pay quadruple.
-Here is the month-by-month picture for the cheapest Amsterdam to Athens airfare.
+We flew in November on purpose — the fares are joint-cheapest of the year, and Athens at 17C with empty cafés beat the summer crush we’d been warned about.
+Here’s the month-by-month picture for the cheapest Amsterdam to Athens airfare.

 Amsterdam to Athens Airlines Compared